Sam Darnold: Personal life

 Darnold's mother is a physical education teacher at Shorecliffs Middle School.
 His older sister, Franki, played college volleyball at the University of Rhode Island.
 His grandfather, Dick Hammer, was a Marlboro Man actor and USC athlete.

 Darnold has been jokingly nicknamed GEQBUS (God Emperor Quarterback of the United States), a parody of the acronym used for the President of the United States.
 The moniker was coined on "r/The_Darnold", a Reddit community parodying r/The_Donald for supporters of President Donald Trump.
+Many of his childhood friends refer to him as "Biff" in reference to his obsession with the character from his favorite childhood movie, Back to the Future Part III.
+Darnold is also well known for an ESPN graphic on Monday Night Football, a few days after he had been ruled out indefinitely due to mononucleosis.
+The graphic, consisting of Darnold pointing at the camera while his diagnosis is stated next to him, became an internet meme.
+The meme was referenced by many sportswriters after Darnold and the Seahawks won the NFC Championship to head to Super Bowl LX.

 Darnold's friends include fellow quarterbacks Josh Allen and Kyle Allen, and the three often train together in the offseason.

+While at USC, Darnold was a member of the Lambda Chi Alpha fraternity.

+Darnold got engaged on July 8, 2025 to Katie Hoofnagle.
+They married on April 3, 2026 in Rancho Santa Fe, California.
+Guests included Josh Allen and his wife, Hailee Steinfeld, as well as Christian McCaffrey and his wife, Olivia Culpo.